Find Senior Living in Florida

 If you are a healthy and independent senior living in your own home, but don’t have a caregiver at home to help you with some day to day tasks, you may consider home health care services available in Florida.
 These services include the basics like assistance with errands, meal prep, housekeeping, etc. It costs an average of $3,994 a month to take advantage of these services here.

 Adult day care facilities are available throughout Florida to provide a supervised place for the elderly to spend their days while caregivers are out tending to their other daily obligations.
-On average, it costs $1,517 to stay at an adult day care facility in The Sunshine State.
+On average, it costs $1,517 per month to stay at an adult day care facility in The Sunshine State.
 At adult day care centers, seniors can expect to participate in social activities to stay busy.
 They may also receive some basic health services as needed, and take part in therapy.
 Adult day care centers do not include extensive nursing care, so it is best for older people who are independent and healthy.

 Florida has plenty of assisted living facilities available for the elderly requiring assistance with Activities of Daily Living.
 Some people get confused with assisted living and nursing home care.
 Both the cost and living situation is quite different.
 Assisted living is basically a step before nursing home care.
 It provides residents with the care they need to thrive but is not as extensive as nursing home care.
 It costs an average of $3,750 a month to stay at an assisted living facility in Florida.
 This fee enables aging adults to receive personal care and get access to health services.